Nostra aetate: Opposition

-While the Islamic aspect of the text received little attention in the debates over the document at the time and was added almost as an afterthought, to mollify the security concerns of the Arab Christians (not least because the Arab governments—whether Muslim or Christian—were allies of the conservative Catholics against any “Jewish document”), the paragraph has retroactively received scrutiny.
-The statement "They adore the one God, living and subsisting in Himself; merciful and all-powerful, the Creator of heaven and earth", has been accused of being an explicit error within the context of Catholic teaching, due to the fact that the Catholic Church defines the one God in the Apostles' Creed and the Nicene Creed as the Holy Trinity (Islamic doctrine explicitly rejects the Divinity of Jesus Christ and does not acknowledge the Holy Ghost as God) and sacred scripture, in John 14:6 has Jesus Christ stating "No one comes to the Father except through Me".
-The document also states "The Church regards with esteem also the Moslems", which traditionalists have argued is inappropriate to say in a Church document due to the fact that within all major Islamic schools of fiqh, the punishment for a Muslim male to convert to the Catholic Church is the death penalty and that Islamic law places Christian non-Muslim nations into the category of dar al-harb ("house of war").
-The pre-Vatican II approach to Islam, is one which emphasises proselytism and conversion as a means of saving souls: at Session 19 of the Council of Basel-Ferrara-Florence, on 7 September 1434, Pope Eugene IV proclaimed "there is hope that very many from the abominable sect of Mahomet will be converted to the Catholic faith."
-In addition to this, at the Council of Vienne, 1311—1312, Pope Clement V declared that in lands ruled by Christian princes, while not imploring compulsion in conversion or discounting toleration for private practice, elements of Islamic public worship such as the adhan (call to prayer) bring "disrepute on our faith and gives great scandal to the faithful.
-These practices cannot be tolerated without displeasing the divine majesty."
+The statement "They adore the one God, living and subsisting in Himself; merciful and all-powerful, the Creator of heaven and earth", has been accused by the SSPX of being an explicit error within the context of Catholic teaching, due to the fact that the Catholic Church defines the one God in the Apostles' Creed and the Nicene Creed as the Holy Trinity (Islamic doctrine explicitly rejects the Divinity of Jesus Christ and does not acknowledge the Holy Ghost as God) and sacred scripture, in John 14:6 has Jesus Christ stating "No one comes to the Father except through Me".
+However, this accusation has been answered by pointing out that, if Muslims do not worship the true God, then neither did the ancient patriarchs such as Noah, Abraham, Isaac and Moses, since they had no knowledge of the Holy Trinity.
+Fr.
+Brian Harrison O.S. mentions: "In short, although Muslim worship, which includes a flat denial of Christ’s divinity, is not in itself fitting, God-pleasing, or salvific in character, the object of that defective worship—that is, the Being toward whom it is directed—is nevertheless the true God, imperfectly understood, as distinct from a disguised demon or a nonexistent figure of myth or legend."
+The document also states "The Church regards with esteem also the Moslems", which traditionalists have argued is inappropriate to say in a Church document, claiming that within all major Islamic schools of fiqh, the punishment for a Muslim male to convert to the Catholic Church is the death penalty and that Islamic law places Christian non-Muslim nations into the category of dar al-harb ("house of war").